 Article 32 Fiasco

 Reporters who routinely covered Special Forces found out about the arrests and the story went public in a big way.
 Most Americans felt that Rheault and the SF soldiers were being made scapegoats in a CIA operation.
-This feeling intensified when the defense produced photos taken by the GAMMA Intel team that showed Chuyen in a meeting with NVA intelligence officers in Cambodia.
+This feeling intensified when the defense produced photos taken by the Project GAMMA Intel team that showed Chuyen in a meeting with NVA intelligence officers in Cambodia.
 The public wanted to know why the men were being singled out for killing the enemy, which is what they were supposed to do.

 Abrams insisted that an Article 32 hearing take place.
 It did — and turned into a circus.
 The defense hired a civilian attorney, Henry Rothblatt, who was well versed in military court-martials.
 He immediately deposed both CIA agents and Abrams himself to testify.